pyRCV2 is an application for counting various preferential voting elections.

 BLT file format

-pyRCV2 requires data to be input in the BLT file format, described in section 3.1 of the article here.
+pyRCV2 requires data to be input in the BLT file format, described in more detail here.
 Below is an example BLT file:

 The first line,